frederick98/IoT_shrimpPond/README.md

 # IoT_shrimpPond
-a web-based and IoT services using sensors, arduino, and raspberry Pi for monitoring a shrimp pond
+a web-based and IoT services using sensors, arduino, and raspberry Pi for monitoring a shrimp pond's water quality